nationalarchives/dr2-custodial-copy/README.md

         * Call `createObjects` on the OCFL repository in order to:
             * overwrite the current file stored at the `destinationPath` provided
             * add a new version to the OCFL repository
+* Finally, generate a list of SNS messages with information on this update; more information directly below

+#### Sending Status messages to SNS
+Once the process completes successfully, a message per OCFL update is sent to SNS with this information, the:
+* entity type
+* `ioRef`
+* `ObjectStatus`: `Created`, `Updated` or `Deleted`
+* `ObjectType`: `Bitstream`, `Metadata`, `MetadataAndPotentialBitstreams`
+* `tableItemIdentifier` - the reference that can be used to find it in the files table

-#### Deleting SQS messages
+#### Deleting Received SQS messages

-If the custodial copy process completes successfully, the messages are deleted from the SQS queue.
+If the custodial copy process completes successfully, the messages that were received from SQS are then deleted from the SQS queue.
 If any messages in a batch fail, all messages are left to try again.
 This avoids having to work out which ones were successful which could be error-prone.

 #### Parallel processing
-Each message is processed in parallel except for writing to the OCFL repository.
+Each message is processed in parallel, except for writing to the OCFL repository.
 The OCFL library will throw an exception if you try to write to the same object at the same time so there is a single semaphore to prevent two fibers writing at the same time.
-All other processes, fetching the data from Preservica and deleting the SQS messages are processed in parallel.
+All other processes such as fetching the data from Preservica and deleting the SQS messages are processed in parallel.
+All non-deleted messages are processed (in parallel first) and then deleted ones messages to prevent unwanted behaviour like a deletion of an Information Object and then a CO being created afterward; this scenario could happen if a CO gets added to Preservica (manually or automatically) and then the IO gets deleted within the time window.

 ### Infrastructure